 Today’s concept involves an alternate ii-V chord progression.
 Look closely at the lick, and the accompanying chords on your screen.
 You may recognize the chord sequence in the first measure -- it’s a iim7-V7.
 There’s a difference, however.
 Normally the V7 chord resolves to the relevant IMaj7 chord.
 In this case, it does not.

 This is because we’re looking at an “alternate” use for a ii-V progression.
 The FMaj7 chord is still the “one” chord, but the Eb7 before is best described as a “Flat 7 dominant”.
 The Bbm7?
 Well it’s simply the partner iim7 chord to the dominant Eb7 chord.
 It creates a “ii-V” sound, then changes course toward the Fmaj7, our “one” chord.

 We have a nice little lick that fits the changes nicely!
-But there’s more to it that this.
+But there’s more to it.
 We’ll show you in a moment.